 Where appropriate, long term payables have been moved to their fair value as is stipulated in the Solvency II valuation principles.
 Fair values have been derived by applying a discounted cash flow model.
-Specifically, two intercompany loans, each with a duration of 10 years have been valued using this method.
-The material movement within any other liabilities relates to creditors held within participations which are not fully consolidated for Solvency II purposes.
-This accounts for around £95.2m of the movement.
+The material movement within any other liabilities relates to the lease adjustment made in relation to Exchequer Court.